 It may not be possible to prevent all causes of upper back pain, but there are some easy steps people can take that may avoid some of the more common causes.
 These include:

 In cases of trauma or chronic back pain, people should see a doctor for a proper diagnosis.
-Anyone who is uncertain where to begin should ask their doctor about their pain and treatment options.
+Anyone uncertain where to begin should ask their doctor about their pain and treatment options.
 They may recommend specific exercises or refer a person to a physical therapist.